stratux/stratux-setup/README.md

 adding support for Linux boards beyond RPi2 and RPi3.

-Q: How does it work?
+Q: How does the stratux-setup script it work?

 A: The stratux-setup script downloads, builds, and installs source code from the official stratux git repository and it sets up the necessary dhcp server using